oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     Nu-classification
-        An SVM-specific :capterm:`classification` problem where :math:`\nu` parameter is used instead of :math:`C`. :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of support vector.
+        An SVM-specific :capterm:`classification` problem where :math:`\nu` parameter is used instead of :math:`C`. :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of the support vector.

     Nu-regression
-        An SVM-specific :capterm:`regression` problem where :math:`\nu` parameter is used instead of :math:`\epsilon`. :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of support vector.
+        An SVM-specific :capterm:`regression` problem where :math:`\nu` parameter is used instead of :math:`\epsilon`. :math:`\nu` is an upper bound on the fraction of training errors and a lower bound of the fraction of the support vector.

     Observation
         A :capterm:`feature vector` and zero or more :capterm:`responses<Response>`.